 F1 driver market: The contenders for 2023 seats with Daniel Ricciardo, Mick Schumacher futures unclear

-Zhou Guanyu's new contract at Alfa Romeo means there are three seats remaining on the 2023 Formula 1 grid, at Alpine, Williams and Haas; Alpine are targeting AlphaTauri's Pierre Gasly, while there are several contenders for the other spots...
+Pierre Gasly's expected move to Alpine would leave three seats remaining on the 2023 Formula 1 grid, at AlphaTauri, Williams and Haas; there remain several contenders for the other spots as rumours continued to swirl during the Singapore GP

-Zhou Guanyu's contract renewal at Alfa Romeo has closed another door in Formula 1's 2023 driver market - and made the remaining seats all the more appealing for the established, and emerging, stars in the running.
+Pierre Gasly's expected move from AlphaTauri to Alpine looks set to trigger a final frenzy of activity in Formula 1's driver market, with the remaining 2023 seats made all the more appealing for the established, and emerging, stars in the running.

 As a competitive market continues to take shape deep into the 2022 season, we've rounded up the runners and riders for each of the seats as we edge closer to a full confirmed grid...